 The division bench of justices M R Shah and K S Jhaveri ordered to place the matter where “either of us is not a member”.
 Justice Shah told the lawyers representing the convicts and the prosecution, “We have some reservations on conducting the case…an accused tried to approach a colleague.”

-- 2002 Naroda Patiya case: Two Gujarat HC judges to visit riot site
+- Naroda Patiya riots case: Hearing over, Gujarat HC reserves verdict

 - Gujarat HC constitutes new bench to hear Kodnani, Bajrangi pleas